The 619 page Decker Agnes Kummer family book authored by Mary Heindel Reilly can be purchased worldwide at Lulu.com.

 The Route des Cretes in the Vosges hills offers blue skies on well-kept roads.

 Our private group motorcycle tours are conducted with your dates of choice for your club or group of 8 persons or more.
 Consider also our custom tour services for your special ride with friends and associates.
 Review our custom and incentive travel tours section and use our experience to your advantage for a great ride in the heart of Europe!

-To celebrate our 30th anniversary this year, we offer an 8 day/7 night professionally organized and conducted Only Alsace scheduled motorcycle tour from 6 - 13 June, 2017 and 29 August - 5 September, 2017.
+To celebrate our 30th anniversary, we offer an 8 days professionally organized and conducted Only Alsace scheduled motorcycle tour with guaranteed departures from 12 - 19 June and 4 - 11 September, 2018.
 Riding days on the Alsace wine route and German wine road offer many culinary highlights.

 If planning only a bike rental for your European riding vacation, please review our individual and group rental program with Berlin, Frankfurt/Main and Munich, Germany; Bern, Geneva and Zurich, Switzerland; and Milan, Italy gateways.